matrix-org/matrix.org/content/blog/2018/12/2018-12-25-the-2018-matrix-holiday-special.md

 So, TL;DR: E2E is hard, but the end is in sight thanks to a lot of blood, sweat and tears.
 It's possible that we may have opened up too many battlefronts in finishing it off rather than landing stuff gradually.
 But it should be transformative when it all lands - and we'll finally be able to turn it on by default for private conversations.
 Again, we're aiming to pull this together by the end of January.

 Separately, we've been keeping a close eye on <a href="https://datatracker.ietf.org/wg/mls/about/">MLS</a> - the IETF's activity around standardising scalable group E2E encryption.
-MLS has a lot of potential and could provide algorithmic improvements over Olm &amp; Megolm (whist paving the way for interop with other MLS-encrypted comms systems).
+MLS has a lot of potential and could provide algorithmic improvements over Olm & Megolm (whist paving the way for interop with other MLS-encrypted comms systems).
 But it's also quite complicated, and is at risk of designing out support of decentralised environments.
-For now, we're obviously focusing on ensuring that Matrix is rock solid with Olm &amp; Megolm, but once we hit that 1.0 we'll certainly be experimenting a bit with MLS too.
+For now, we're obviously focusing on ensuring that Matrix is rock solid with Olm & Megolm, but once we hit that 1.0 we'll certainly be experimenting a bit with MLS too.

 ## Homeservers